PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 Our claim is that in steps 8 to 11 the model stores the sum of each digit pair as a tri-state variable.
 We name this operator Dn.C1, where C stands for “case”, and the 1 stands for 1 digit acurracy

-- Dn.C1 is calculated using a function TriState( Dn, Dn' ) defined as:
+- Dn.C1 is calculated using a function TriCase( Dn, Dn' ) defined as:
     - when Dn + Dn' is 0 to 8 => 8
     - when Dn + Dn' is exactly 9 => 9
     - when Dn + Dn' is 10 to 18 => 10